Diego-Equis-Nunes/cse15l-lab-reports/lab report 3.md

 written_2/travel_guides/berlitz1/HistoryJapan.txt:23:        Prehistory and Early Chronicles
 ```

-This example command searches the same pattern and directory as the previous `rw` one does.
+This example command searches the same pattern and directory as the previous `w` one does.
 It finds all files titled `History` within the `written_2/travel_guides/berlitz1/` directory for the key word "chronicles."
 However, since it is usign `rn` the command not only prints the lines in which "chronicles" exists, but also prints exactly what line numbers they exist at.
 This allows the user to still search specific texts while also obtaining more relevant information on the key word's whereabouts that would increase their search efficiency.

 Running `grep -rn` in `written_2/` using the command